masonmahaffey/News-Aggregator/README.md

+#The MSON Objects - Upd8ed#

 ##Description/overview
 Upd8ed, a news aggregator, is a demonstration of the front-end skills we have learned during our time thus far in coding bootcamp.
 We have created a one-stop shop by pulling the latest business, entertainment, global, sports news from a variety of sources for the viewer.
+Upd8ed replicates the functionality of google news with the influence of Reddit.com and Pinterest.com.

 ##Table of contents